 The school does not prioritise admission on the grounds of ability.
-If a child has a learning difficulty or physical disability for which specialist teaching or equipment is essential, but not available within the school's resources, then the school will liaise with the LA to secure the best possible resources so that, on admission, there can be immediate access to a broad and balanced curriculum.
+If a child has additional needs for which specialist teaching or equipment is essential then the school will liaise with the LA to determine the best outcome.

-The school operates a highly inclusive policy that endorses and supports the LA for Equal opportunities and Inclusive education.
+The school operates a highly inclusive policy that endorses and supports the LA for equal opportunities and inclusive education.
 The school seeks to provide effective learning opportunities for all pupils taking the National Curriculum as the main structure for our planning.
 Programmes of study are modified as necessary so that all pupils are offered appropriately challenging work according to their diverse learning needs.
 Staff have high expectations of all pupils, including those with SEND needs.